top of page

 Implementing the Structure

 To implement this structure, I recommend using a board pack or reporting pack.
-Extract data from your bookkeeping system and organize it in an Excel format, linking it to a presentation for clarity and presentation.
+Extract data from your bookkeeping system and organise it in an Excel format, linking it to a presentation for clarity and presentation.
 This approach ensures that the information is not only comprehensive but also accessible and actionable.

 Conclusion